Alex-Hoskins/web-sprint-challenge-single-page-applications/README.md

 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
 - [ ] Implement the project on the main branch, committing changes regularly
 - [ ] Push commits: `git push origin main`
-- [ ] PUSH EVERYTHING TO THE MAIN BRANCH
+- [x ] PUSH EVERYTHING TO THE MAIN BRANCH

 ### Task 2: Project Requirements